agemooij/riak-scala-client/README.md

   their associated meta data (vlock, etag, content type, last modified time, indexes, etc.)
 - Auto-retry of fetches and stores (a standard feature of the underlying spray-client library)

-These Riak features are currently missing and/or under construction:
+These Riak features are currently missing or under construction:

+- getting/setting bucket properties
+- listing all buckets
+- listing all keys in a bucket
+- ping
+- status
+- Conditional fetch/store semantics (i.e. If-None-Match and If-Match for ETags and If-Modified-Since and If-Unmodified-Since for LastModified)
 - link walking
 - Map Reduce
-- Conditional fetch/store semantics (i.e. If-None-Match and If-Match for ETags and If-Modified-Since and If-Unmodified-Since for LastModified)

 ## Design and Implementation